-Our visibility method can be divided into two steps: occluder selection for choosing primitives to be used as occluders for a given region R, and occlusion culling for computing the PVS of R given the set of occluders.
+Our visibility technique can be divided into two steps: occluder selection for choosing primitives to be used as occluders for a given region R, and occlusion culling for computing the PVS of R given the set of occluders.
 Note that our algorithm is general and can be used to compute the PVS of any convex region, including line segments (edges), triangles and volumetric cells such as bounding boxes.
-In terms of sound rendering, we only use the algorithm to compute the PVS of the diffracting edges.
+For our purposes however, we only use the algorithm to compute the PVS of diffracting edges.